 Without a doubt, the construction industry is the most resource-intensive sectors among worldwide.
-In comparison to other sectors, the buildina industry has generated significant apprehension regarding its rapidly expanding worldwide energy consumption and depletion of finite fossil fuel resources.
-This has led to concerns resource regarding energy scarcity, supply disruptions, and severe environmental repercussions, including depletion of the ozone layer, carbon dioxide emissions, global warming, and climate change.
+In comparison to other sectors, the building industry has generated significant apprehension regarding its rapidly expanding worldwide energy consumption and depletion of finite fossil fuel resources.
+This has led to concerns regarding energy resource scarcity, disruptions, and severe environmental repercussions, including depletion of the ozone layer, carbon dioxide emissions, global warming, and climate change.
 [5].
 The Fly Ash Brick is one kind of environmentally sustainable construction material derived from fly ash, a by-product of coal combustion.
 It is combined with cement or lime and water throughout the manufacturing process.

-The textures of the bricks containing Fly Ash striking resemblance to those exhibited а composed of clay.
+The textures of the bricks containing Fly Ash exhibited a striking resemblance to those composed of clay.
 Specifically, the brick sample incorporating the addition emphasized the presence of spherical Fly Ash particles.
 The incorporation of Fly Ash particles resulted in a decrease in the density of the bricks and a significant enhancement in their strength and durability.
-The utilization of this additive possesses practical consequences in terms of recycling and
+The utilization of this additive possesses practical consequences in terms of recycling and cost savings within the context of brick manufacturing[6].